Slow Cooked Baby Back Ribs

 rack of baby back ribs on wooden platter with fork, carrots, greens, barbecue sauce

-• Store: wrap fully cooked leftover ribs in plastic and store in the refrigerator for up to 3 days.
+• Store: wrap leftover ribs tightly in plastic and refrigerate for up to 3 days.

 rack of baby back ribs on wooden board with baked beans, Mac and cheese